grishka/Smithereen/README.md

 7. Create a new MySQL database and initialize it with the [schema](schema.sql) using a command (`mysql -p smithereen < schema.sql`) or any GUI like phpMyAdmin
 8. Configure and start the daemon: assuming your distribution uses systemd, copy [the service file](examples/smithereen.service) to /etc/systemd/system, then run `systemctl daemon-reload` and `service smithereen start`
 9. Run `java -jar /opt/smithereen/smithereen.jar /etc/smithereen/config.properties init_admin` to create the first account
+10. Configure your web server to proxy the requests to Smithereen and imgproxy and serve user-uploaded files.
+See example configs for [nginx](examples/nginx.conf) and [Caddy](examples/Caddyfile).
-10. Log into that account from your web browser, then configure the rest of the server settings from its UI
+11. Log into that account from your web browser, then configure the rest of the server settings from its UI

 ### Using Docker

 Copy [Docker-specific config example](examples/config_docker.properties) to the project root directory as `config.properties` and edit it to set your domain.
 Also edit `docker-compose.yml` to add your imgproxy secrets.
 You can then use `docker-compose` to run Smithereen, MySQL, and imgproxy.
-You still need to [configure your web server to reverse proxy the port 4567](examples/nginx.conf).
+You still need to configure your web server: [nginx](examples/nginx.conf), [Caddy](examples/Caddyfile).
 Create the first account by running `docker-compose exec web bash -c ./smithereen-init-admin`.

 ### Using S3 object storage